 She approached Jericho, grabbed his shoulder, and turned him around to face her.
 “If you do that, we’re no better than them!”

-In horror, Gilbert threw himself at him, knocking them both to the ground.
+In horror, Gilbert threw himself at Jericho, knocking them both to the ground.
 The vitae blade clattered to the floor, while the remaining Augen members escaped down the alley.
 Before Jericho could grab at the conductor, Gilbert clambered on top of him and pinned him to the ground with his knees.

 “What the hell are you doing?!”
 Gilbert spat.